PierreSenellart/provsql/doc/source/user/casestudy4.rst

     INSERT INTO holds (id, position, country)
       VALUES (100000, 'Prime Minister of France', 'FR');

-Re-open Temporal mode (or run :sqlfunc:`timetravel` at ``NOW()``): the current Prime Minister is now Jeanne Dupont, and the dismissed minister's Prime Minister bar has gained a finite upper bound at the deletion
+Put the Prime Ministers back on the timeline -- the **Query** source over ``SELECT name FROM person_position WHERE position = 'Prime Minister of France'`` with :guilabel:`As of` set to the present -- and Jeanne Dupont is now the current holder.
+The dismissed minister's own Prime Minister bar has gained a finite upper bound at the deletion instant, which you can read off directly:
-instant:

 .. code-block:: postgresql